hibbitts-design/hibbitts-design-org-docs/docs/02.opencoursehub/multicourse-hub.md

 # Open MultiCourse Hub

+> [!NOTE]
+> **Grav Helios Course Hub is the successor to this project.** Built on the Grav Premium Helios theme, it unifies single and multi-course support into one installation with a significantly more refined visual experience, with automatic single or multi-course setup, context-aware search, and visual course cards.
+[Grav Helios Course Hub on GitHub](https://github.com/hibbitts-design/grav-skeleton-helios-course-hub).

 With the v2.7 release of the Grav Open Course Hub skeleton package [MultiCourse Hubs](https://demo.hibbittsdesign.org/grav-skeleton-open-matter-multi-course-hub-site/) are now supported.

 ![Multiple courses within a single Grav install](images/admin-panel-multiple-courses.png)